 In the mean time, the rage of the true believers will result in more public displays of incoherent misery.
 The reason they have no point is they cannot face the cause of their pain.
 It has nothing to with Trump or his policies.
 It is an unspeakable rage at having failed to reach the promised land.
 The rage is a distraction and a source of comfort to the believers as the Cult of Modern Liberalism comes to terms with the great disconfirmation of the last decade.
 Let’s hope they to make their way through it.

-This post has already been read 5101 times!
+This post has already been linked to 5430 times!